tylerchan33/StockTracker/README.md

 ### H3 Project Description:

 Tired of having to track your stocks across multiple accounts?
 Not satisfied with your current stock tracking app?
 Look no further than Stocktracker!
 Stocktracker will let you add your stocks to our page and track them as you become the next Warren Buffett or plunge into despair.
-You'll be able to add the price you bought the stock at and see the current stock price using Finage API and see your losses and gains!
+You'll be able to add the price you bought the stock at and see the current stock price using Twelve Data API and see your losses and gains!

 ***